The Iroquois New York

 At a glance: The Iroquois New York, a small, historic, 114-room hotel on the outskirts of Times Square, is everything Times Square isn’t.
 It’s quiet, unassuming and glitz-free.
 In other words, its ideal of you like being near Broadway theaters or in the thick of things without constant reminders of how flashy, noisy and touristy Times Square is.

 The hotel’s modest dimensions, upstairs and downstairs, are also at odds with Times Square’s larger-than-life personality.
-But with stylish guest rooms and a freshly refurbished lobby outfitted with ample seating (for a small hotel), the Iroquois is a soothing place to come home to, even if only for a night.
+But with stylish guest rooms and a freshly refurbished lobby outfitted with ample seating (for a small hotel), the Iroquois is a soothing place to come home to, if only for a night.

 With wood paneling and crips lines, the lobby is more generic than we’d like (we miss the signature grandfather clock), but pleasingly contemporary.
-It boasts two appealing showpieces — a pocket-size library outfitted with a sofa, twin leather club chairs and a modest assortment of reading material, and Lantern’s Keep, a pioneering speakeasy.
+It boasts two appealing showpieces — a pocket-size library outfitted with a sofa, twin leather club chairs and a modest assortment of reading material, and Lantern’s Keep, a pioneering Midtown speakeasy.

 Upstairs, guest rooms are nicely appointed, as is the smart little fitness room.
 A one-time budget hotel that welcomed residential guests — actor James Dean lived here before he hit it big in Hollywood — the Iroquois received a radical redo in 1997 that elevated it, and its prices, from budget to plush.
 This latest public space redo was much needed and bumped up the luxury quotient another notch or two.